 Joint Tenancy With Rights of Survivorship

-Joint tenants with rights of survivorship, frequently abbreviated on account statements as "JTWROS," means that if there are two or more owners on the asset and one owner dies, then the surviving owner or owners will continue to own the asset.
+Joint tenants with rights of survivorship are frequently abbreviated on account statements as "JTWROS."
+JTWROS indicates that if there are two or more owners on the asset, and one owner dies, then the surviving owner or owners will continue to own the asset.

-Tenancy by the Entirety
+Tenancy By the Entirety

 What happens to community property when one spouse dies?

-This will depend on whether or not the couple made an estate plan.
+It will depend on whether or not the couple made an estate plan.

 If there isn't an estate plan, then the intestacy laws of their state will dictate where the community will go.
-If there is an estate plan, then the terms of the estate plan will supersede state law and the community property will go exactly where the spouses want it to go.
+If there is an estate plan, then the terms of the estate plan will supersede state law, and the community property will go exactly where the spouses want it to go.

 Tenancy in Common